danilobsilv/danilobsilv/README.md

 - 👨‍🏫 Computer engineering student at <a href=https://www1.uea.edu.br/event.php rel=external target=_blank >Universidade do Estado do Amazonas (UEA)</a>.
 - 💼 Currently working in the research and development sector of <a href=https://stem.uea.edu.br rel=external target=_blank >Academia STEM</a>.
 - 👀 Focused on learning and mastering current technologies.
-- 🌱 Currently learning Python, Java, HTML5 and CSS.
+- 🌱 Currently learning Python, Java, JavaScript, HTML5 and CSS.
 - 💞️ Looking to collaborate on projects that might help me improve my critical and logical sense, and also to help the programming comunity.